Springfield (Hackney ward)

 Springfield is a ward in the London Borough of Hackney occupying much of Upper Clapton and some of Stamford Hill; the ward is part of the Hackney North and Stoke Newington constituency.
 The name is derived from Springfield Park.

-Elections

 The ward returns three councillors to the Borough Council, with elections every four years.
 At the last election on 6 May 2010, Michael Levy and Simche Steinberger (both Conservative Party candidates); and Margaret Gordon (Labour Party) were returned.
 Turnout was 57%; with 3,993 votes cast.

 Demography

 In 2001, Springfield ward had a total population of 10,854.
 This compares with the average ward population within the borough of 10,674.
 The population at the 2011 Census was 12,371.

+Hackney council elections since 2014

+There was a revision of ward boundaries in Hackney in 2014.

+2022 election

+The election took place on 5 May 2022.

+2018 election

+The election took place on 3 May 2018.

+2014 election

+The election took place on 22 May 2014.

+2002–2014 Hackney council elections

+There was a revision of ward boundaries in Hackney in 2002.